Exhibition for Civil Rights anniversary

 The "Lost Moment" is curated by Sean O'Hagan, who writes for The Guardian and The Observer.

-The exhibition at The Nerve Centre includes work from photographers Steve Schapiro, Buzz Logan, David Hurn, Josef Koudelka and Ian Berry and Gilles Carron.
+The exhibition at The Nerve Visual Gallery at Ebrington includes work from photographers Steve Schapiro, Buzz Logan, David Hurn, Josef Koudelka and Ian Berry and Gilles Carron.

 It spans 1968 and 1969 and charts protest movements across the globe.